Neo-Assyrian Empire: Revitalization and rise

-Late in his reign, Tiglath-Pileser turned his eye towards Babylon.
-For a long time, the political situation in the south had been volatile, with conflict between the traditional urban elites of the cities, Aramean tribes in the countryside, and Chaldean warlords in the south.
-In 732 BC the Chaldean warlord Nabu-mukin-zeri seized Babylon and became king, a development Tiglath-Pileser used as an excuse to invade Babylonia.
-In 729 BC he succeeded in capturing Babylon and defeating Nabu-mukin-zeri and thus assumed the title "king of Babylon", alongside "king of Assyria".
+Late in his reign, Tiglath-Pileser turned his eye towards Lower Mesopotamia.
+For a long time, the political situation in the south had been volatile, with conflict between the traditional Babylonian urban elites of the cities, nomadic Arameans in the countryside, and Chaldean warlords in the south.
+In 732 BCE, the Chaldean warlord Nabû-mukin-zēri seized Babylon and became king, a development Tiglath-Pileser used as an excuse to invade.
+In 729 BCE, he captured Babylon, defeated Nabu-mukin-zēri, and thus assumed the titles "king of Babylon" and "king of Assyria."
 To increase the willingness of the Babylonian populace to accept him as ruler, Tiglath-Pileser twice partook in the traditional Babylonian Akitu (New Year's) celebrations, held in honor of the national deity Marduk.
 Control over Babylonia was secured through campaigns against the remaining Chaldean strongholds in the south.
-By the time of his death in 727 BC, Tiglath-Pileser had more than doubled the territory of the empire.
+By the time of his death in 727 BCE, Tiglath-Pileser had more than doubled the territory of the empire.
 His policy of direct rule rather than rule through vassal states brought important changes to the Assyrian state and its economy; rather than tribute, the empire grew more reliant on taxes collected by provincial governors, a development which increased administrative costs but also reduced the need for military intervention.

-Tiglath-Pileser was succeeded by his son Shalmaneser V (727–722 BC).
+Tiglath-Pileser was succeeded by his son Shalmaneser V (727–722 BCE).
 Though little to no royal inscriptions and other sources survive from Shalmaneser's brief reign, the empire appears to have been largely stable under his rule.
-Shalmaneser managed to secure some lasting achievements; he was probably the Assyrian king responsible for conquering Samaria and thus bringing an end to the ancient Kingdom of Israel, and he also appears to have annexed lands in northern Syria and Cilicia.
+Shalmaneser managed to secure some lasting achievements; he was probably the Assyrian king responsible for the conquest of Samaria and the resulting Assyrian captivity, and thus bringing an end to the ancient Kingdom of Yisrael-Samaria, establishing the province of Samerina in its place.
+He also appears to have annexed lands in northern Syria and Cilicia.